kokospapa8/django-async-image-upload/README.md

 Async image upload using presigned url for Django.

-This module provide async processing capability using cloud architecture.
+This module provide async processing capability using cloud architecture for Django server.
-With this you can decouple code from Django api server and easily extend image processing capability.
+Using this module, you can decouple code from Django api server and easily extend image processing capability.

 There are already plenty of good thumbnail packages such as [sorl-thumbnail](https://github.com/jazzband/sorl-thumbnail), [django-imagekit](https://github.com/matthewwithanm/django-imagekit).